Campaign of the Hills

 The Campaign of the Hills (Campaña de las Cordilleras) was the last campaign of the Paraguayan War, lasting from July 1869 to the end of the war on March 1, 1870.
 The Paraguayans were completely defeated by the Allies.
 Brazilian writer Alfredo d'Escragnolle Taunay, Viscount of Taunay took part in the campaign and later wrote about it.
 At least 5,000 Paraguayans were killed during this campaign.

 Background

 After the occupation of the Paraguayan capital, Asunción, by the allies, Marshal Luis Alves de Lima e Silva, Duke of Caxias considered the Paraguayan War to be ended with Allied victory.
 The marshal asked to be relieved of command on 12 Jan.
 1869.
 On 16 April 1869, Prince Gaston, Count of Eu took command of the Allied Army Headquarters in Luque, two days after his arrival in Asunción.

-Since Paraguayan President López refused to surrender, the Allies installed a triumvirate.
-Cirilo Antonio Rivarola, a political opponent of López, as temporary President in occupied Asunción, and decided to continue the war.
+Since Paraguayan President López refused to surrender, the Allies installed a triumvirate in Asunción made of two elderly former exiles, Carlos Loizaga and José Díaz de Bedoya, along with a young ex-soldier turned spy, Cirilo Antonio Rivarola, and decided to continue the war.
 López decided to resist the Allies in the mountainous region of Northeastern Paraguay.
 López organized a force of 9,000 men and boys from his headquarters in Cerro León.